 Once they are fully prepared, we set them up with a sales representative to find an employment position that fits their skills and qualifications.

-70% of program graduates have been placed into full-time jobs before their trial dates.
 As Shaqell Ratchford, our first pretrial client, affirms, instead of sitting behind bars this program has “helped me support my family and do something positive.”
-Undoubtedly, employment will have similar positive results for defendants awaiting trial as it has for the formerly incarcerated.
+Employment has had similar positive results for defendants awaiting trial:

 - 8 district court judges currently refer participants to our program